India with kids: Everything you wanted to ask about family travel in India.

 We used 12Go Asia and the IRCTC (Indian Railway Catering and Tourism Co) website while we were in Sri Lanka to book ahead and reserve our train tickets for Rajasthan.
 On arriving in India we also discovered the IXIGO Trains app which made booking and schedules even easier.

-Guide to taking trains in India with kids.
+Train travel in India with kids.

 Phone and internet access in India